cognisant/Docs.DevelopmentProcess/README.md

 #### Daily Scrums

- On each day of a sprint at 1:30pm the team gathers around the sprint board to for a meeting called the “daily scrum”.
+ On each day of a sprint at 1:30pm the team gathers around the sprint board for a meeting called the “daily scrum”.
 Every team member who is able to stand should do so; this helps to encourage brevity.
 During the daily scrum each team member answers the following three questions:

-- What did you do since the last meeting?
+- What did you do since the last meeting to help the team finish the Sprint?
-- What do you plan to do before the next meeting?
+- What do you plan to do before the next meeting to help the team finish the Sprint?
-- Are there any impediments in your way?
+- What obstacles are getting in the team's way?

  The daily scrum meeting is not used as a problem-solving or issue resolution meeting.
-Issues that are raised are taken offline and usually dealt with immediately after the meeting.
+Issues that are raised are usually dealt with immediately after the meeting.

 #### Definition of Done